Theatre Arts Classes Fall 2025

 Whether you can sew or not, you’ll love this exciting introduction to the world of costuming (and, yep, you’ll learn how to sew, too).

-This section requires a corequisite of THAR 25 or THAR 25.1, working with 1-2 live productions this spring.
+This section requires a corequisite of THAR 25 or THAR 25.1, working with 1-2 live productions this fall.

 This section will meet in person in Burbank room 112 Costume Studio.